Annex Classes - watch for new classes

 Ask about our virtual attendance option.

-The structure of the class is simple.
-Each week students will write one creative assignment.
-These assignments range from short stories to personal essays and poetry and are often inspired by a prompt relevant to that week’s class discussion.
+The goal of this class is to get students excited (or even more excited) about writing.
+Along the way, the class will help students to improve their grammatical fluency and writing techniques, skills that will easily translate to any writing project they wish to tackle in the future!
+For this class, students will write one creative assignment each week.
+These assignments encompass a range of genres, including short stories, personal essays and poetry.
 If their imaginations take them in an unexpected direction, our group will be happy to welcome surprises as well!
-These stories will then be shared and discussed within our supportive community.
+These stories will then be shared and discussed in our supportive group setting.
 In past classes, this practice of sharing work with friends has engendered true enthusiasm and improvement in budding writers: hearing their peers’ efforts often inspires new story concepts and receiving constructive critiques improves their own writing.
-I will also personally and carefully edit each finished piece, returning students’ work with encouragement and suggestions for improvement on a weekly basis.
+I will also carefully edit each finished piece, returning students’ work with encouragement and suggestions for improvement on a weekly basis.
 As a result of this detailed and direct feedback, students are able to quickly improve and gain confidence in their writing ability.

 One of the most wonderful parts about this class structure is that I can meet each student individually where they are, no matter what level of writing ability or enthusiasm they possess.
 If a student is already an accomplished and passionate writer, this class provides a wonderful forum for them to practice the art of writing, helped along by my suggestions and commentary from their peers.
 Our class also gives them access to a community of writers their own age.
-If a student is less than enthralled by the idea of writing, this class is flexible enough to allow them to try writing stories about things that they love.
-I have found that this student-centric approach often convinces even the most reluctant to get excited about writing—an outlook that inevitably leads to improvement in their writing skill.
+If a student is less immediately enthralled by the idea of writing, this class is flexible enough to allow them to try writing stories about things that they love.
+I have found that this student-centric approach often convinces even the most reluctant participants to get excited about writing—an outlook that inevitably leads to improvement in their writing skill.

 In an effort to help students improve the mechanics of their writing, this class also includes a variety of grammar games, editing exercises and even a vocabulary competition in which competitors will vie for vocab victory!
 These are always a lot of fun—the competition was especially intense for last year’s Wacky Word title—but these games also help students to improve their written diction and syntax.
 In my experience, this combination of discussion, story sharing and goofy games is a winning combination to get students excited about writing.
 I cannot wait to meet all of your young writers!

 Questions??
-Email Caley at email@example.com or call: (860) 913-1446.
+Contact Caley at email@example.com or call at (860) 913-1446.